Copper Roofing Systems

 Interlock® Copper Roofing is manufactured from solid 16 oz. or 20 oz. copper — not copper-plated steel, not copper foil — formed into the same interlocking geometries as the aluminum line: Slate, Cedar Shingle, Shake, and Mediterranean Tile.
 Hidden fasteners protect connection points on every profile.
 After installation, the roof evolves from bright mill-finish copper through warm bronze tones to a stable variegated verdigris over 30–35 years — a patina that is chemically protective, not merely decorative.
 Covered by the Guardian Lifetime Limited Non-Prorated Material Warranty.

 Copper's service record is measured in centuries: the copper-clad cathedrals of Northern Europe and civic institutions worldwide carry roofing that has outlasted every other building material around it.
-The reason is elemental — copper does not rust, does not become brittle, and develops a patina layer that actively protects against further oxidation.
+The reason is elemental — copper does not rust or become brittle, and it naturally develops a patina as its weathered surface.
+Copper is not guaranteed against surface corrosion, and the rate and uniformity of patina vary with environmental and atmospheric conditions.
 At 100 lbs per square (16 oz.) or 125 lbs per square (20 oz.
 Mediterranean Tile), structural assessment is recommended for retrofit applications.
-Inherently non-combustible and resistant to salt water, severe weather, and industrial corrosion — no coating system required.
+Inherently non-combustible — no coating system required.

 Copper requires careful detailing: runoff will stain masonry and concrete if drainage is unmanaged, and incompatible metal contact creates galvanic corrosion — which is why Interlock specifies non-corrosive stainless steel hardware throughout and recommends professional installation via its dealer network.
 Patina accelerant solutions allow a fully weathered appearance at project completion.
 Installed correctly, copper will never need replacement, grows more architecturally distinctive as the structure ages, and retains significant material salvage value at any point in its life.
 For a generational roofing investment, no material qualifies more completely.